MrYassinox/utils-contrib/README.md

 </div>

-**squardot-utils-contrib**: is a Python library that provides a collection of full utility functions and modules for various tasks of develop.
+**portdev-utils-contrib**: is a Python library that provides a collection of full utility functions and modules for various tasks of develop.

 ## Features:
 - File operations (directory creation, file removal, file search and replace, etc.)